PapihBagas/RMCS-Dataset/README.md

 Each line are separated by a pipe ( | ) that seperates the tweet and the sentiment.

 # Which dataset should I use?
-We recommend using the data_traveloka_fix as the other two files are just test files and are not meant to be used.
+We recommend using the data_traveloka_fix as the other two files are just test files and not meant to be used.